HowToDoInJava

-TestNG @Factory annotation tutorial
+TestNG @Factory with Examples

-1. When to use testng factory
+1. When to use TestNG @Factory?

 public class SimpleTest